ibm-cloud-docs/hpc-ibm-spectrumlsf/install-vpn-hpc-cluster.md

 ## Before you begin
 {: #before-you-begin}

-Before you begin, make sure to complete the steps for [getting started with IBM Spectrum LSF](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-getting-started-tutorial).
+Before you begin, make sure to complete the steps for [getting started with {{site.data.keyword.spectrum_full_notm}}](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-getting-started-tutorial).
 Also, you need to know a public IP address of your local VPN server, a local CIDR accessing to the VPN environment, and a preshared key to authenticate your VPN connection.
 The preshared key can be any random string.

 ## Step 1.
 Configure VPN deployment variables
 {: #step-1-construct-lsf}